Plumbing Basics for Landlords: Piping Materials

-Whether you’re evaluating a potential investment property, estimating a maintenance budget for the year, or quite literally investigating a potential plumbing repair, understanding the types of pipes and materials in your building can be a critical ingredient for a property manager and investor.
-Below, we discuss common piping materials, their positives, negatives, and their usage.
+Whether you’re evaluating a potential investment property, estimating a maintenance budget for the year, or investigating a potential plumbing repair, understanding the types of pipes and materials in your building can be a critical ingredient for a property manager and investor.
+Below, we discuss common piping materials and their positives, negatives, and usage.

 Common Piping Materials in Real Property